 26-year-old Elizabeth Nyambura has a great story to share with us today.
-Her son had to undergo surgery in his infancy, and while waiting for that to happen, she and her husband got wind of an opportunity where they could have the surgery done -and for free!
+Her son was born with a cleft lip or cleft palate and had to undergo surgery in his infancy, and while waiting for that to happen, she and her husband got wind of an opportunity where they could have the surgery done -and for free!
 Read her story below and remember if you too have a story that could encourage another mom, you can email it to me at firstname.lastname@example.org

 This is Elizabeth’s story.